 The ability to perform Remote Actions means your power users does NOT need to be local administrators or even have more access rights then needed by the specific business case.
 Nodinite removes the need for remote desktop connections (RDP) often using different VPN solutions, with passwords and 3rd party software, and, and... ....
 With Nodinite all you need is a client browser:

-With just one click you get instant access to your operator instructions and documentation.
+With just one click you get instant access to your operator instructions and documentation (Repository Model).
 With Nodinite you do not need a WIKI for Knowledge base Articles.
 You do not even need/grant access or spend time searching for information, we provide it for you when and where it matters the most.

 Access your knowledge base articles directly from Resources